Lacing (drugs): Cocaine

 of agranulocytosis, including 2 deaths, according to an alert from the Substance Abuse and Mental Health Services Administration (SAMHSA).

 The emergence of fentanyl-laced cocaine has led to an increase in cocaine overdose fatalities in New York City.

+Levamisole

+Levamisole is one of the most common cutting agents used to lace illicit cocaine, with studies showing that between 2009 and 2016, 50–70% of all cocaine specimens worldwide contained levamisole, reflecting similar high rates of contamination across North America and Europe.
+Before trafficking to the United States, the cocaine is frequently adulterated with levamisole.
+By October 2017, this figure had risen further, with the US Drug Enforcement Administration (DEA) reporting that 87% of seized and analyzed cocaine bricks in the United States contained levamisole, making it the most common adulterant in cocaine at that time.

+Levamisole-adulterated cocaine is associated with cocaine/levamisole-associated autoimmune syndrome (CLAAS) and cocaine- and levamisole-induced vasculitis (CLIV).
+Reagent testing kits can be used to detect the presence of cocaine and levamisole.

 Methamphetamine

 MSM is sometimes used as a cutting agent for illicitly manufactured methamphetamine.

 Psychedelics

 Cannabis

 Cannabis products that are laced are usually laced with synthetic cannabinoids: